Subnautica2Modding/Subnautica2Modding.github.io/beginners-guide/settingup/installandsetup.md

 # Installation and Set-up

 When I set up a Dev environment, I like to keep everything together.
-There are other advantages to doing this that we'll see later when we go through the installation process, so I strongly advice you follow a similar pattern.
+There are other advantages to doing this that we'll see later when we go through the installation process, so I strongly advise you to follow a similar pattern.

 ## Create a modding folder